Historians are fond of saying that the past doesn’t repeat itself; it rhymes.

 Latest Posts

-- This afternoon, President Donald J.
+- President Donald J.